Emergency Action Plans Provide Guidelines For

 ### Practice, Practice, Practice

 A plan that never gets tested is a plan that will fail when it matters most.
-Schedule regular drills – quarterly for high‑risk sites, semi‑annually for lower‑risk areas.
-That said, during a drill, simulate realistic conditions: power loss, blocked exits, or communication failures.
+During a drill, simulate realistic conditions: power loss, blocked exits, or communication failures.
+And schedule regular drills – quarterly for high‑risk sites, semi‑annually for lower‑risk areas.
 After each drill, debrief: what went well, what didn’t, and what needs tweaking.

 Common Mistakes